antonu17/config-server/README.md

 - Use [Kind][1] to create demo Kubernetes cluster
 - Use [Helm][4] to deploy core components: Nginx Ingress, Concourse CI, Prometheus, Grafana, etc.
 - Use local artifact repositories: [registry][2] for docker images, [chartmuseum][5] for helm charts
+- Expose service running inside k8s cluster via Nginx Ingress and Kind port forwarding

 CI/CD part is a Concourse pipeline with 2 workflows: Testing Pull requests, and Building+Deployment a new version when PR is merged.

 - Use of YAML anchors to simplify pipeline code
 - Use of various Concourse features: Pipelines, Resources, Jobs, Tasks, Input/Output volumes, Parallel execution
+- Repository for container images and helm chart are running on the same Kubernetes cluster and available from inside the cluster and developer workstation

 Observability part provides logging, metrics, traces collection and visualization.